Jazyki-Mira/langworld_db_data/README.md

 # langworld_db_data
-Data files for Jazyki Mira (Languages of the World) database
+Data files for Jazyki Mira (Languages of the World) database.

+This repository is meant to be pulled into other repositories with actual apps (using `git subtree`).

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]